Navigated to data-cleaner-performance

 Cloud CSV tools30–180 sec + upload timeMinutes (sign up, learn UI)Yes — file leaves deviceVaries by toolVaries by tool

 Excel and OpenRefine timings based on community benchmarks and internal testing.
 Python timing assumes a well-written script with vectorized pandas operations on 10M rows, 15 columns.
 Cloud tool timing includes file upload at 50 Mbps.
 All estimates for comparable "trim + dedupe + empty removal" workflow.
-Results vary by hardware, network speed, and file complexity.
+Results vary by hardware, browser, and file complexity.

 Smart Clean All: Operation Overhead Breakdown (10M rows)